Book clubs in Delhi and book clubs in Gurgaon, for book lovers

 You have gone through the most happening book clubs, what’s your verdict?
 Would you still spend your precious time in mundane activities and scrolling through the same ol’ Instagram, FB or join a book club and get your monthly dose of literary discussion and coffee with a bunch of other cool people?

-If this blog appeals to you, share it with your book loving friends so they too can join a book club and meet interesting people, socialise with like-minded book fans, and gain a new perspective.
+If this blog appeals to you, share it with your book-loving friends so they too can join a book club and meet interesting people, socialise with like-minded book fans, and gain a new perspective.
+Tell us about new book clubs you have come across in Delhi.
+We will add the information to this post, to help readers.